 - How often does the vendor update its ERP software?
 How are those updates delivered?

-- If part of your team works remotely or you plan on allowing them to do so soon, does the ERP offer easy-to-use, reliable access on a range of devices?
+- If part of your team works remotely or you plan on allowing them to do so soon, does the ERP offer easy-to-use, reliable cloud-based access on a range of devices?

 - Does the ERP vendor offer the features I need to support my growth plans?